 We play Tuesdays Wednesday, Friday, Saturday and Sunday.
 Monday and Thursday are no play days.
 For times, please go to our web site, sbttc.wordpress.com, or see Ping Pong/Table Tennis under clubs on either the HOA 1 or HOA 2 web sites.

 The SaddleBrooke Tennis Club manages the tennis program for all courts in the SaddleBrooke community.
 SaddleBrooke residents may arrange court time by calling the Tennis Center at 825-0255.
 Organized play is arranged and managed by the STC coordinators.
 Membership is open to all residents of HOA 1 and HOA 2.
 STC makes tennis an enjoyable activity for all SaddleBrooke residents.

 The Volleyball Club exists to provide a recreational outlet for both male and female residents who have an interest in, or would like to learn to play volleyball.
 All skill levels are welcome.
 Please call for information about play.

 All level artists welcome!
-Painting with water based paints, sketching or pastels.
+Painting with water based paints, sketching or pastels, or even other mediums like diamond painting from vizuarts.com.
 We currently meet Wednesday and Saturday from 1:00 -4:00 p.m. in the La Vista Room.

 Creative Artisans Group of SaddleBrooke Ranch